 Share with others

-American PublicTelevision and Alabama Public Television are offering a series of summer train-the-trainer workshops for upper elementary, secondary and pre-service teachers.
+American PublicTelevision and Alabama Public Television are offering summer train-the-trainer workshops for upper elementary, secondary and pre-service teachers.
 Each workshop uses episodes from the Emmy Award-winning documentary series The Future of America’s Past to model how teachers can develop learning resources to increase student media literacy and critical thinking skills through digital humanities projects that feature primary source/archival materials.
 Workshops will be led by Annie Evans from New American History with presentations from local historical sites and museum partners.

 Subscribe to our Education Newsletter